mohammed99Ali/Shoe_Store_App/README.md

 -	Order: customize your order here
 -	Preview: edit, share and save an order

-•	UI Elements:
+•	**UI Elements**
 -	TextViews and Image Views to show the app
 -	Buttons, ImageButtons and ScrollView to control the app
 -	EditTexts and RadioGroups to take input

-•	Data Handling: The app doesn’t contain any database.
+•	**Data Handling** The app doesn’t contain any database.
 But it can handle the shutdown process.

 ### The Main Libraries and Dependencies
--	Androidx : databinding, navigation(KTX), lifecycle, appcompat
+-	Androidx : databinding, navigation(KTX), lifecycle, appcompat.
 ## THE SHOE SHOP APP 📱
 >[!NOTE]
->The Screenshots of the app will be added soon
+>The Screenshots of the app will be added soon.

 ## Contribution
 This repo doesn’t have future purposes.
 But I’ll continue developing it just for learning purposes.
 So, if you want to contribute anything you find useful, Thank you in advance.

 Mohammed Ali Samhouri